 Sacramento Kings vs. Portland Trail Blazers

-TV: ESPN, NBC Sports Northwest, NBC Sports California Stream live sports and exclusive originals on ESPN+.
+TV: NBC Sports Northwest, Kings.com Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Sacramento Kings and Portland Trail Blazers meet Friday in preseason NBA action at the Moda Center.
+The Sacramento Kings and Portland Trail Blazers meet Sunday in NBA preseason action at the Moda Center.

-The over is 4-1 in Kings last 5 road games and 9-3 in Kings last 12 overall.
-The over is 43-20-1 in Trail Blazers last 64 home games and 26-11 in Trail Blazers last 37 overall.
+The Kings are 4-1 ATS in their last 5 games playing on 1 days rest and 0-3-1 ATS in their last 4 Sunday games.
+The Trail Blazers are 3-1-1 ATS in their last 5 Sunday games.
+The over is 9-3 in Kings last 12 overall.
+The over is 26-11 in Trail Blazers last 37 overall.
 The Kings are 1-4-1 ATS in the last 6 meetings in Portland.
-The over is 4-1 in the last 5 meetings.